A person working as Budget Analyst in Nigeria typically earns around 386,000 NGN. Salaries range from 208,000 NGN (lowest) to 582,000 NGN (highest).

 |Average Salary 2022||+3%|

-Budget Analyst salaries in Nigeria are on the rise in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 3% higher than those of 2021.
+Salaries for individuals working as Budget Analyst in Nigeria are on the rise in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

 |Job Title||Average Salary|